Clear Channel Outdoor Holdings Inc. (CCO) – Don’t Believe the Hype: Check The Facts

 The top institutional shareholder in the company is Allianz Asset Management GmbH with over 104.87 million shares valued at $173.04 million.
 The investor’s holdings represent 22.42% of the CCO Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Ares Management LLC with 35.88 million shares valued at $59.2 million to account for 7.67% of the shares outstanding.
 The other top investors are Vanguard Group, Inc. (The) which holds 30.98 million shares representing 6.62% and valued at over $51.11 million, while Mason Capital Management, LLC holds 6.34% of the shares totaling 29.66 million with a market value of $48.95 million.

-Clear Channel Outdoor Holdings Inc. (NYSE: CCO) is 27.27% higher on its value in year-to-date trading and has touched a low of $0.58 and a high of $2.28 in the current 52-week trading range.
+Clear Channel Outdoor Holdings Inc. (NYSE: CCO) is 22.42% higher on its value in year-to-date trading and has touched a low of $0.66 and a high of $2.28 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The CCO stock was last observed hovering at around $2.08 in the last trading session, with the day’s gains setting it 0.02% off its average median price target of $2.35 for the next 12 months.
-It is also 30.0% off the consensus price target high of $3.00 offered by 7 analysts, but current levels are -40.0% lower than the price target low of $1.50 for the same period.
+The CCO stock was last observed hovering at around $2.11 in the last trading session, with the day’s loss setting it -0.09% off its average median price target of $2.35 for the next 12 months.
+It is also 32.67% off the consensus price target high of $3.00 offered by 7 analysts, but current levels are -34.67% lower than the price target low of $1.50 for the same period.

 Clear Channel Outdoor Holdings Inc. (CCO) Analyst Forecasts